7mllm7/MLUtils/README.md

 #### VideoController
-Video player that uses MPMoviePlayer to play a given video inside any view, taking the whole frame.
+Video player that uses MPMoviePlayerController to play a given video inside any view, taking the whole frame.
 ##### Features:
 * Handles loading of video.
 * Fade in when starts playing.